 You can have the same success too!
-If you have any questions about how medication is used to treat withdrawal symptoms, or addiction care in general, please call us at our 24-hour toll-free helpline, 269-280-4673.
+If you have any questions about how medications can be used to treat withdrawal symptoms or addiction care in general, please call us at our 24-hour toll-free helpline, 269-280-4673.
 We want to help you begin your new life apart from drugs and alcohol.

 1 Jaffe, Adi, “Treating Alcohol Withdrawal With Benzodiazepines—Safe if Mindful.”
 Psychology Today.
 27 May 2012.
 Accessed 6 November 2017.

 2 “What is cocaine?”
 National Institute on Drug Abuse.
 June 2016.
 Accessed 6 November 2017.